solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

 -   `function checkOnChainCalldata() public`: Check if there are any on-chain proposal that matches the proposal calldata.
-This function should be overriden at the governance contract level.
+There is no need to override this function at the proposal contract level as it is already overridden in the proposal type contract.
 [Timelock Proposal](../../../src/proposals/TimelockProposal.sol), [Governor Bravo Proposal](../../../src/proposals/GovernorBravoProposal.sol)

--   `function print() public`: Print proposal description, actions and calldata
+-   `function print() public`: Print proposal description, actions and calldata.
+No need to override.

 The actions in FPS are designed to be loosely coupled for flexible implementation, with the exception of the build and run functions, which require sequential execution.
 This design choice offers developers significant flexibility and power in tailoring the system to their specific needs.
 For example, a developer may choose to only execute the deploy and validate functions, bypassing the others.
 This could be suitable in situations where only initial deployment and final validation are necessary, without the need for intermediate steps.
 Alternatively, a developer might opt to simulate a proposal by executing only the build and run functions, omitting the deploy step if there is no need to deploy new contracts.
 FPS empowers developers with the ability to pick and choose speeds integration tests, deployment scripts, and governance proposal creation as it becomes easy to access whichever part of a governance proposal that is needed.